ssnell227/FCHI-production/src/pages/commercial/index.md

       title: " "
 commercialSubsection3:
   title: Commercial Environmental Testing
-  text:
-    Environmental testing includes air quality testing, surface dust analysis, radon and water safety appraisal, and clandestine drug residue sampling.
+  text: Environmental testing includes air quality testing, surface dust analysis
+    and clearance, radon and water safety appraisal, and clandestine drug residue sampling.
 All samples are sent to certified laboratories for analysis, and results are provided in a customized report.
 radonBlock:
   title: Radon Testing
   image: /img/radon-3-square.jpg
   listitem:
-    - text:
-        Radon is a harmful gas that is found throughout Wyoming.
+    - text: Radon is a harmful gas that is found throughout Wyoming.
 People often test their homes for radon, but many people spend as much time in the workplace as their homes, and could be at risk for radon toxicity there too.
 We offer state-of-the-art active radon detection, which provides